 0.15 EFTS OL, OC 18 points Examines theories and descriptions of how and why governments make and implement policy decisions, with special reference to New Zealand.
-18 200-level POLS points

 Note: May not be credited together with POLS 231 passed 2005-2012.

 POLS 322 Politics and Human Nature